Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 Zapier Integration

-- Asana, Jira, Linear, or Monday.com as tasks
+- Project management apps (Asana, Jira, Linear, Monday.com) as tasks

-- Google Sheets or Notion for custom tracking
+- Spreadsheets or docs (Google Sheets, Notion) for custom tracking

 API Access